rspamd/rspamd.com/doc/configuration/upstream.md

 ## Introduction

 List of upstreams is a common structure used in various Rspamd configuration options when you need to setup some remote servers.
 For example, upstreams are used to connect to a Redis server, to select a DNS server and to establish a connection by Rspamd proxy.
-Servers in upstream list can be defined by IP addresses (IPv6 addresses should be enclosed in brackets):
+Servers in upstream list can be defined by IP addresses (IPv6 addresses should be enclosed in brackets) or Unix domain sockets:

     127.0.0.1,[::1]